Skip to Content

 Exploring the streets of Philly!

 Philadelphia food tours average around $80 USD, with prices generally ranging between $65 and $90 USD.
-Honestly, we found them to be relatively cheap for a guided tour that lasts for a couple of hours and includes food.
+Honestly, we found them to be relatively cheap for a guided tour in Philadelphia that lasts for a couple of hours and includes food.
 It’s a meal and an activity in one, so you can’t go wrong!

 Related Read: Another experience we absolutely loved was taking a Washington DC river cruise.
 You can see loads of historic sites – and ours even included a bottomless mimosa brunch!